top of page

 Health effects attributed to endocrine disrupting compounds include a range of reproductive problems; changes in hormone levels; early puberty; brain and behavior problems; impaired immune functions; and various cancers.
 Each ingredient comes with its specific effect on our system.
 All the ones mentioned below, have been shown to have a negative impact on our system.

-Let's review some of the common ingredients found in many of our everyday products.
+Let's review some of the common ingredients found in our everyday products

 Synthetic Fragrance